 Silverside rib eyes are on sale, kale, and cherries tomatoes.
-Found this colourful carrots that I have never eaten it before.
+Found these colourful carrots that I have never eaten it before.
 Thought it would great to have colour in my meal.
 Suppose it’s healthy to have colour carrots in our diet.

 Google: “an antioxidant pigment found in carrots, may decrease your risk of age-related macular degeneration.
 They can help reduce your risk of cancer.
 Carotenoids may help protect against prostate, colon and stomach cancer.
 Also found that orange carrots have high levels of beta-carotene, important for healthy vision.
 Purple carrots are packed with anthocyanins, which may prevent heart disease.”